martian-lang/martian-docs/content/writing-pipelines/index.md

 1. **Input Parameters -** A stage can declare one or more typed ```in``` parameters, to which upstream stages' outputs are bound.
 At runtime, Martian passes arguments into the stage code.
 2. **Output Parameters -** Martian also provides a structured way for stage code to return typed ```out``` values, which are passed by Martian to downstream stages.
 3. **Stage Code -** The ```src``` parameter specifies the executable code that implements the functionality of the stage.
 The type of this parameter indicates the language of that code.
 For example, a stage could refer to a Python module, a C, C++, Go, or Rust binary, or a shell script, just to name a few possibilities.
 There is no required or preferred implementation language in Martian.
 The third element of this parameter is a language-dependent string that Martian uses to locate the code.
-In this example, ```stages/sort``` is a folder that exists relative to the ```MROPATH``` environment variable, and contains a valid Python module with a ```__init__.py```.
+In this example, ```stages/sort``` is a directory that exists relative to the ```MROPATH``` environment variable, and contains a valid Python module with a ```__init__.py```.

 ## Pipelines